-Medium-high
+Magnitude of potential impact Medium-high

-More likely than not
+Likelihood More likely than not

+Are you able to provide a potential financial impact figure?
+Yes, an estimated range

-We estimate the relative magnitude at the range of \$1.4 million to \$11 million in the medium to long term (4-6 years) for our operations based potential disruptions in production capacity and current production data, as well as per our insurance's estimations, not having experience yet such an event.
+We estimate the relative magnitude at the range of \$1.47 million to \$11.8 million in the medium to long term (4-6 years) for our operations based potential disruptions in production capacity and current production data, as well as per our insurance's estimations, not having experienced yet such an event.
 PMI's range of potential financial impacts related to water impacts is developed by estimating potential losses related to minor and major business interruptions.
 This assessment is carried out on a per facility basis considering the total cost of business interruption per day based on production costs (excluding raw materials).
 These costs mainly represent labour costs from business disruption, as production would not be able to continue.
-PMI's estimated range of financial impacts can be broken down as in the formula below; the actual number of days of business interruption will depend on the site's ability to recover from an event:

-Potential financial impact (minimum): number of interruption days in minor event cost of business interruption per day
+PMI's estimated range of financial impacts can be broken down as in the formula below; the actual number of days of business interruption will depend on the site's ability to recover from an event: Potential financial impact (minimum): number of interruption days in major event cost of business interruption per day

-Potential financial impact (maximum): number of interruption days in major event cost of business interruption per day